 Where?
 Choose your business premises

 In the early stages, you may want to operate your business from home to keep costs low.
 But as your business grows, you’ll likely need to hire workers for various roles.
-You may need to rent out an office for your operations.
-Find commercial space to rent in your area on Loopnet, Craigslist, Crexi, and Commercial Cafe.
+You may need to rent out a storefront or office for your operations.
+You can find commercial space to rent in your area on sites such as Craigslist, Crexi, and Instant Offices.